aimms/how-to/Articles/526/526-modeling-composite-objects.rst

 Modeling composite objects
 ==================================================================

-Many sets in AIMMS models refer to atomic objecs; there is no further structure to the objects referenced.
+Many sets in AIMMS models refer to atomic objects; there is no further structure to the objects referenced.
 Examples are locations and period numbers.

 In contrast, an arc is identified by its components: its source and destination locations.
-This make an arc a composite object.
+This makes an arc a composite object.

 How to model such composite objects in AIMMS, as compound sets are no longer available?

-In this how-to article two approaches are presented: the component based approach and the reference based approach.
+In this how-to article two approaches are presented: the component based approach and the reference element based approach.
-The component based approach is in widespread use and the reference based approach is inspired by database design.
+The component based approach is in widespread use and the reference element based approach is inspired by database design.
 This article discusses how these approaches are used in the definition of variables and constraints.

-..
-In addition, both approaches can be used in :doc:`ODBC data exchange<../526/526-composite-exchange-database>`.
-..
-Moreover, both approaches can be used in :doc:`WebUI data reporting<../526/526-reporting-data-over-composite-objects>`.
-..
-..
-However, unlike the component based approach, the reference based approach turns out to be able to use the :doc:`AIMMS extensive  set functionality<../526/526-language-leverages-composite-objects>` and for :doc:`hierarchical composite objects<../526/526-hierarchical-composite-objects>`.

 The :download:`AIMMS 4.82 project download <model/TimeSpaceNetworkBasic.zip>`